 Vector – The Betamax of video game graphics, vectors were an alternative to sprites in which a series of lines and circles were utilized to create wireframes for the game’s display.
 Though common in the 1970s and 1980s arcade games, vectors fell out of favor due primarily to the special monitors required to produce them, as sprites and polygons can be displayed on regular television screens.
 The only home system to use vectors was the Vectrex, though nowadays all 3D and some 2D games use vectors for game assets.
 Some SNES games were made by rendering 3D models to 2D sprites, such as Donkey Kong Country, Killer Instinct, and Another World.

-Visual Novel – A simple genre of games in which player interaction is limited to scrolling through text and occasionally selecting options from a menu, though they can also involve management of time or resources.
+Visual Novel – A genre of simply-constructed games in which player interaction is limited to scrolling through the text of a story and occasionally selecting options from a menu, though they can also involve management of time or resources.
+The "visual" aspect are usually static or sparsely animated characters overlaid on static backgrounds.
 Usually cranked out en masse by lazy anime companies to get a quick buck from minimal effort, though some (like 2010′s Ghost Trick ) are more complex and interesting.
+Competition in this genre relies heavily on the fan-appeal (and fan service potential) of the characters.

 Yomi – Similar to the Metagame, Yomi is the thought process where you consider what your human opponent is going to do and then reacting in that fashion.
 Like, if you know they’re going to use strategy x, use strategy y, which counters strategy x.
 But they might be expecting that and use strategy z, which beats strategy y.
 Popular and therefore meme-d in fighting game circles, where you can expect to hear jokes about things like "layer 15 Yomi" whenever one player outguesses another.
 WEBS WITHIN WEBS!